joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/11/business/media/francis-x-clines-dead.html?searchResultPosition=6

 **Democrats Schedule Votes on Abortion Access, but Lack a Legislative Path**\
-`Under pressure to act, Democrats have scheduled votes on bills to preserve abortion access.
-But with Republicans and at least one Democrat opposed, they lack the support to succeed.`\
+`Democrats in Congress are under pressure to act after the Supreme Court’s decision.
+But with Republicans and at least one Democrat opposed in the Senate, the measures are all but certain to fail.`\
 https://nytimes.com/2022/07/11/us/politics/democrats-abortion.html?searchResultPosition=7

 **New York’s Top Judge Is Moving On: ‘I’ve Made My Contribution’**\